Deducteam/Construkti/README.md

 ```
 bash translate.sh file.dk
 ```
 The translated proofs are displayed in the file `file_c.dk`.
-You can test it with `test.dk`.